Bop Gun (One Nation): Background

+Critical reception

+A reviewer from the British Record Mirror Dance Update gave "Bop Gun (One Nation)" three out of five and named it a "worthy rendition".

 Music video

-The video for the single portrays a crazy houseparty at George Clinton's, was directed by Cameron Casey and also features Bootsy Collins and WC.
+The accompanying music video for the single portrays a crazy houseparty at George Clinton's, was directed by Cameron Casey and also features Bootsy Collins and WC.
 In the ending, the music stops with a fadeout and we can finally catch George Clinton holding the Bop Gun.